 The name of the city and the province originated from the Arabic word Al-Mariyah which means a mirror of the sea.
-It was given by Spanish caliphs who, taking advantage of an eastern situation of the sunniest and driest Andalusian province, turned it into a trade gate to Maghreb and Easter countries – a cosmopolitan city humming with a trade.
-From there, ships carried silk, cotton, glitter and other goods of the contemporary world.
-Almeria was an especially important harbour not only because of the trade but also because of the contemporary world’s strongest and largest fleets situated there.
-In 995, the development of shipbuilding technique inspired the first caliph of Spain to give an order to build a shipyard.
-500 years later, it resulted in advanced engineering used to build solid caravels, which were employed, i.e. by Christopher Columbus, for travels across the seas.
-Another important decision of 995 was moving the capital of the province from Pechina to Almeria, and the construction of La Alcazaba fortress.
+It was given by Spanish caliphs who, taking advantage of an eastern situation of the sunniest and driest Andalusian province, turned it into a trade gate to Maghreb and Easter countries – a cosmopolitan city humming with trade.
+From there, ships carried silk, cotton, glitter, and other goods of the contemporary world.
+Almeria was an especially important harbor not only because of the trade but also because of the contemporary world’s strongest and largest fleets situated there.
+In 995, the development of shipbuilding techniques inspired the first caliph of Spain to give the order to build a shipyard.
+500 years later, it resulted in advanced engineering used to build solid caravels, which were employed, i.e., by Christopher Columbus, for travels across the seas.
+Another important decision of 995 was moving the capital of the province from Pechina to Almeria and the construction of the La Alcazaba fortress.
 It was situated in the central part of the city, on a hill (today, Saint Christopher’s).
 Towering over the city, it serves as a stately historic relic.
-During its glory days, it impressed with its 25 000 square meters area and it used to be the strongest Arab fortress in Spain.
+During its glory days, it impressed with its 25 000 square meters area, and it used to be the strongest Arab fortress in Spain.

 The city was rapidly developing up to 1658 when a powerful earthquake turned the whole region to rubble – all that was left were ruins and around 500 people!